Table of Contents

 So it may be that you eventually swap precious metals for another beaten down asset of some type like property, shares etc. And get more for your money then.
 That might be hard to believe right now.
 But at the end of the 1970’s precious metals bull market – those with foresight (and timing) did exactly that.

 For example, at the end of 1970’s bull market, silver was at US$50 and the average house price in USA was US$49,000.
 So 1000 ounces of silver could have bought you a house.

 See these articles for some New Zealand historical comparisons:

 Gold (and Silver) Also Acts as Insurance in Case of a Complete Breakdown of the Monetary System.

 Either way, you should be able to swap gold for something else you want/need more.
 Just as you have been able to for a couple thousand years.

 We’ve also received a somewhat similar question a while back.
 So that might be worth your while to have a look at that too: Why Gold is More Valuable Than Worthless Paper

-So in short – yes you would likely be able to swap gold for the goods you need.
+So in summary – yes you would likely be able to swap gold for the goods you need.
 Although in the case of a full monetary collapse, history shows that it might not actually be with a shopkeeper.
-But rather could be with the end producer of the good instead.
+But rather could be with the end producer of the goods you are after instead.

-P.S.
-This video by Chris Duane also looks at this question.
-Skip forward to the 10:20 min mark to hear his take on silver in a collapse.
-He makes the point that you should have all other vital supplies – food, water etc – before you even start thinking of buying silver which makes perfect sense.
+However, you should have all other vital supplies – food, water etc – before you even start thinking of buying silver or gold.
+This makes perfect sense.
 As the Christchurch earthquakes prove it pays to be ready with emergency food, water, clothing and shelter for natural disasters – as well as government made ones.

 Editors note: This article was first published 8 October 2013.
-Updated 3 February 2020 with information about Coronavirus and other updates.
+Last updated 10 August 2021 with information about a surge in emergency food demand and other updates.